pythonessdatadiaries/LearnwithBhawana/Day-6,Password Strength Check/README.md

 - At least one digit (0–9)
 - At least one special character (@, $, !, %, *, #, ?, &)

+## Where You Can Use This in Real Life 🌍

+This password strength checker can be used in:

+- 🛡️ **Internal tools at your workplace**: To ensure employees set secure credentials.
+- 📱 **Educational apps**: Teaching users about strong vs. weak passwords.
+- 🧪 **Practice projects**: For learning how to apply regular expressions and security checks.
+- 🚀 **Portfolio projects**: Showcase your Python + regex knowledge in interviews or on GitHub.

 ---

 ## How It Works